aws-samples/amazon-neptune-ttl-repo/README.md

 - We support TTL on nodes and edges.
 We do not support TTL on properties.
 - We do not support modification or removal of TTL on nodes and edges.
 - The Lambda function that removes nodes and edges when they expire is not designed to handle supernodes.
 If you have a TTL on a node with a large number of edges, refer to discussion in our blog post for design options.

+## Error Handling
-- Error handling in the Lambda function that removes nodes and edges when they expire is POC-grade.
+Here is the current behavior of error handling in DynamoStreamsToNeptuneLambda, the Lambda function that removes nodes and edges when they expire.
+- The function logs in CloudWatch all attempted drops.
 Errors are caught and logged in CloudWatch.
-Errors are not sent to a queue for reprocessing.
-Also, the code does not distinguish the type of error: connection issues, transaction issues, timeouts and other transient conditions are treated the same as permanent conditions (e.g., the node no longer exists).
+- The function addresses errors calling Neptune by following retry logic discussed in [https://docs.aws.amazon.com/neptune/latest/userguide/lambda-functions-examples.html#lambda-functions-examples-python](https://docs.aws.amazon.com/neptune/latest/userguide/lambda-functions-examples.html#lambda-functions-examples-python).
+It distinguishes retriable from non-retriable errors.
+It attempts to reconnect to the Neptune cluster if the existing connection fails.
+- The function's trigger is DynamoDB streams.
+When the function returns an error, the Lambda service follows retry logic.
+See [https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.Lambda.html](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.Lambda.html) and [https://docs.aws.amazon.com/lambda/latest/dg/with-ddb.html#services-dynamodb-eventsourcemapping](https://docs.aws.amazon.com/lambda/latest/dg/with-ddb.html#services-dynamodb-eventsourcemapping) for documentation on Lambda triggers for DynamoDB streams.
+Note:
+  * Lambda retries a finite number of times the Lambda function on error.
+  * Lambda splits/bisects the batch into two on error.
+This is useful when there is too much work to do in the batch or if part of the batch is causing an error.

+There are two levels of retries:
+- The Lambda function itself retries a drop several times with backoff.
+It also reconnected a failed connection to Neptune.
+- The Lambda service retries a failed batch from DynamoDB streams, as mentioned above.

+If there is a serious failure such that Neptune cannot drop objects, you can find a record of what was ATTEMPTED in the CloudWatch log group for this function.
+We recommend searching the log group for two strings:
+    * _NODELOG_
+    * _EDGELOG_

+Here are enhancements you might consider:
+- Customize trigger parameters discussed here [https://docs.aws.amazon.com/lambda/latest/dg/with-ddb.html#services-ddb-params](https://docs.aws.amazon.com/lambda/latest/dg/with-ddb.html#services-ddb-params).
+In particular, set an SQS queue or SNS topic for discarded streams records.

 ## License
 This library is licensed under the MIT-0 License.
 See the LICENSE file.